Children’s World Montessori

-- ~Parents/care givers will maintain social distancing while waiting for staff & health checks.
+- ~Parents/care givers please maintain social distancing while entering and exiting.

-- ~All persons must wash hands or use sanitizer before entering school and when leaving.
+- ~All students and staff will wash hands or use sanitizer before entering school and when leaving.

 - ~asking if anyone in family is experiencing shortness of breath, fever, unusual cough (not allergies, asthma etc.) or any other symptoms of sickness.

-- ~asking about exposure to positive or presumptive cases of covid-19 anytime during the 14 days after the cases first •showed symptoms
+- ~asking about exposure to positive or presumptive cases of covid-19 anytime during the 5 days after the cases first showed symptoms

 - ~temperature checks as needed